patooworld/vsixvhax/Completion-Cache.md

 ### How big is the impact?

-To illustrate the kind of difference the Completion Cache can make, here's a before/after with an (empty) HaxeFlixel project (using [--times completion](/vshaxe/vshaxe/wiki/Completion#--times-completion)).
+To illustrate the kind of difference the Completion Cache can make, here's a before / after of field completion in an (empty) HaxeFlixel project (using [--times completion](/vshaxe/vshaxe/wiki/Completion#--times-completion)).

 **Before:**